-A sustainability maturity model was introduced in January 2020 with the objective of acting as an one-stop platform across all sites pertaining to engagement & awareness, data & governance, environment management system, site initiatives by project team, and Compliance tracking process.
+A sustainability maturity model was introduced in January 2020 with the objective of acting as an one-stop platform across all sites pertaining to environment management system and compliance.
 It is a self-assessment scorecard to track the sustainability maturity of project sites.
-This bottomup approach drives integrated thinking and facilitates sustainability centred decision-making.
-Project sites are scored on five parameters.
+This bottom-up approach drives integrated thinking and facilitates sustainability centred decision-making.
+Project sites are scored on ten parameters.